srowhani/mmlind.github.io/_posts/2015-07-01-Up_and_running.md

 title: Up and running!
 ---

 Finally!
-I launched my new hacking site.
+I launched my new blog about my hacking adventures in the world of artificial intelligence and machine learning.

 ![_config.yml]({{ site.baseurl }}/images/blog.jpg)